cysouw/diathesis/text/c03_prepositions.md

 ### [ NAD | NAp ] Dative antipassive + accusative {#sec:prepositions-dative-antipassive-accusative}

 With an additional accusative argument it is widespread for dative arguments to have an alternative expression in the form of a prepositional phrase.
-However, it is much more difficult to characterize the difference between two such alternative expressions (cf. \cite{devaere2018} for an investigation for the verb *geben* and the large literature on the English dative alternation).
+However, it is much more difficult to characterise the difference between two such alternative expressions (cf. [@devaere2018] for an investigation for the verb *geben* and the large literature on the English dative alternation).
 There are only a few monosyllabic prepositions that can be used for this alternation.

 - *an*  : Combining arguments
 - *zu*  : Moving towards